alexandrehsaad/swift-motions/Sources/Motions/Documentation.docc/Articles/Demonstration.md

     }
     ```

-3. Unsubscribe from the meters.
+3. Unsubscribe from the meter.

     ```swift
-    manager.unsubscribeFromAccelerometers()
+    meter.unsubscribe()
     ```

 ### Troubleshooting common errors